INDEPENDENT CONTRACTOR AGREEMENT

 Once Contractor’s planned Contractor’s initiative, send Zev a text at 617-299-9381 to share the dates/format.
 Do this 2 weeks ahead to ensure Contractor’s materials arrive on time!

-Running Contractor’s Registration Initiative
+Running Contractor’s Turnout Initiative

-If Contractor’s planning one of Company’s suggested initiatives – tabling, high-traffic area, classroom or extracurricular presentation – see step-by-step instructions here.
+If Contractor’s planning one of Company’s suggested initiatives – tabling, events, high-traffic area, classroom or extracurricular presentation – see step-by-step instructions here.
 These instructions differ based on state.
 This is an example.

 Regardless of Contractor’s initiative, there are a few things Contractor should do:

-Lead a voter registration activity at Contractor’s high school!
+Lead voter turnout activities at Contractor’s campus!

 Divide responsibilities fairly between team members.